 Really not blue?

-Well, OK, it can be blue(ish).
+It can certainly be blue(ish).
 If it’s a sunny, cloudless day and the Danube is relatively placid.
+Like in this photo:

-It’s more usually a river-grey or a little muddy when rain washes soil into the waters or a storm drives up the silt.
+The more usual colour is a river-grey or a little muddy when rain washes soil into the waters or a storm drives up the silt.

 Johann Strauss II composed the waltz, though he didn’t give it the name we most associate with the piece.
-His original German title was “An der schönen blauen Donau”, which translates literally as “On the beautiful blue Danube”.
+His German title was “An der schönen blauen Donau”, which translates literally as “On the beautiful blue Danube”.